 With the rapid shift to remote work caused by the pandemic, businesses of all sizes are looking to adopt a Zero Trust architecture.
 According to an October 2020 commissioned study conducted by Forrester Consulting:

-Cloudflare secures and accelerates more than 25 million Internet properties using a global network that covers 200+ cities in more than 100 countries.
+Cloudflare secures and accelerates millions of Internet properties using a global network that covers 200+ cities in more than 100 countries.
 Cloudflare One uses that same network scale to give businesses multiple on-ramps to the public Internet from offices, to data centers, to employees in-the-field, and connects traffic to Cloudflare’s comprehensive Zero Trust solution.
 This unified solution enables fast and safe connections to workplace applications, allows teams to use an app without exposing it to the public Internet, makes personal devices safe for business use, and works in any environment with any cloud provider.

 Cloudflare One provides a unified set of tools for a Zero Trust solution, giving organizations a one-stop-shop to do things like: